donaldRwilliams/BGGM/README.md

 The `R` package **BGGM** provides tools for making Bayesian inference in Gaussian graphical models (GGM).
 The methods are organized around two general approaches for Bayesian inference: (1) estimation (D. R.
-Williams 2019) and (2) hypothesis testing
+Williams 2019) and (2) hypothesis testing (D. R. Williams and Mulder 2019).
-(<span class="citeproc-not-found" data-reference-id="Williams201b">**???**</span>).
 The key distinction is that the former focuses on either the posterior or posterior predictive distribution, whereas the latter focuses on model comparison with the Bayes factor.

 ## Installation